Jeffwan/serverless-research/README.md

 # Serverless Research Papers

-This repo collects recentg research papers on serverless.
-I would like to share my thoughts and annotations on those paper and discuss with anyone who shows interest.
+This repo collects recent research papers on serverless.
+I would like to share my thoughts and annotations on those papers and discuss with anyone who shows interest.

 Please read contribution guidelines before contributing.